Glasgow, G3

 What Paint Should I Buy?

 The student-quality paint we use in the studio is mostly the popular Winsor & Newton 'Winton' and Daler-Rowney 'Georgian' ranges.
 In my own work, I mostly use Old Holland and Michael Harding.
 We use Winton and Georgian in the studio as it is inexpensive but consistent and reasonably lightfast.
 Student-quality and artist-quality oil paints differ primarily in their pigment concentration and binder composition.
 Student-quality paints have a much lower pigment load, which makes them less potent and can result in faster fading over time.
 They also use cheaper binders, which can affect texture and drying time.
 Student-quality paints are much more affordable so they are great to learn with.
 I recommend moving to artist-quality paints after you have grasped the principles of oil painting, around the point that you start making work that you like and wish to keep, give away, or sell.
-Note that there is a learning curve when learning how to use artist-quality paint because it handles so differently on account of its potency.
+Note that there is a learning curve when transitioning to artist-quality paint because it handles so differently on account of its potency.

 Here’s an overview of some oil paint brands I recommend (no affiliate links, just my opinions):